I’ve been working on creating AWS Cognito User Pools in CloudFormation, and thought this would be a good time to share

 The source code for this project is available from my github.
 The disclaimer is that the source is pretty rough, and should be tidied before being used in production.

-I used the Stackery editor to lay out the components and generate a template which you can interact with here:
+I used the Stackery editor to lay out the component and generate a template which you can interact with here:

 This is a simple application; I have an Api Gateway that my client app will hit, with one endpoint to effect sign-up and one to demonstrate an authenticated API.
 Each of these endpoints invokes a separate Lambda function.
 Those functions have access to my User Pool.